 Pro tip: keep in mind that Europe’s budget airlines often run from smaller airports.
 We could’ve flown direct to London Heathrow for $480, but we would have had to change airports for the flight to Croatia and that would’ve cost more time and money.

 2. Get alerts on flight deals

 We subscribe to Next Vacay for $25 a year and get daily emails on cheap flights from our origin city and other close-by airports.
-This service has led to $500 tickets to Paris and $450 tickets to Barcelona on major holiday travel dates, $750 tickets to Japan on a great flight route, and our $600 direct to Amsterdam.
+This service has led to $175 tickets to Guatemala, $450 tickets to Barcelona on major holiday travel dates, $750 tickets to Japan on a great flight route, and our $600 direct to Amsterdam.
 Some people use Scott’s Cheap Flights, which offers a free limited service and an upgraded paid feature.

 We also use Hopper—an app that tells what a good flight prices looks like for your route and dates and alerts you when flight prices drop.
 This service got us $214 tickets to Panama from DC on a direct flight.

 Staying in an apartment is almost always cheaper, more spacious and a better experience than staying in a hotel.
 You can use Airbnb or VRBO for this, or you can check out local sites for the cities you need.
 Orbitz also shows apartment listings, which we’ve booked successfully in the past for Paris and St. Martin.

 The only problem is that individual apartment owners are more likely to cancel on you.
 This has happened to us three times, but everything ultimately worked out.
 You just have to accept it as part of the experience and come up with a new plan.

 Apartment owners could be more flexible, too.
 Our Airbnb host in Barcelona generously gave us a full refund when we cancelled due to political unrest.